-Every man, woman, and child in the fort and encampment turned out to witness the contest.
-Archie was the first to make his appearance, his face having an anxious, impatient expression that showed how deeply he was stirred.
+Every man, woman and child in the fort and encampment turned out to witness the contest.
+Archie was the first to make his appearance, his face having an anxious impatient expression that showed how deeply he was stirred.

-Beddakoonnai did not keep him waiting long, and as he passed through the crowd MacGillivray caught his arm a moment, and whispered in his ear-
+Beddakoonnai did not keep him waiting long; and as he passed through the crowd, McGillvray caught his arm a moment, and whispered in his ear:

-'Remember, now, you beat him well, and you shall have this too;' and he touched the handsome hunting-knife that hung in his belt.
+"Remember now, you beat him well, and you shall have this, too," and he touched the handsome hunting knife that hung in his belt.

-The Indian gave one of his brilliant smiles by way of reply, and hastened to the starting-post.
+The Indian gave one of his brilliant smiles by way of reply, and hastened to the starting post.
 Archie's quick eye did not miss this little incident, and in an instant he understood its meaning.

-'He wants him to beat me,' he muttered bitterly.
-'That's all he cares for the honour of the fort.'
+"He wants him to beat me," he murmured bitterly.
+"That's all he cares for the honor of the fort."

-Mr. M'Kenzie was the starter, and as the two boys ranged themselves in line he was struck by the difference in the expression of their faces.
+Mr. McKenzie was the starter, and as the two boys ranged themselves in line he was struck by the difference in the expression of their faces.
 The Indian looked excited, but sanguine of victory.
 His eyes were flashing with eagerness, and his whole body seemed to quiver like a fine steel spring.
-Archie, on the other hand, had a stern, set look, as though his very life were at stake.
-The colour had entirely deserted his face, his breath came in quick, short pants, and he showed none of the bright, confident spirit of his rival.
+Archie, on the other hand, had a stern set look, as though his very life were at stake.
+The color had entirely deserted his face, his breath came in quick short pants, and he showed none of the bright confident spirit of his rival.

-'Keep a tight hold upon the reins, laddie,' said the factor in a low tone.
-'Don't go too fast at the start.'
+"Keep a tight hold upon the rein, laddie," said the factor in a low tone.
+"Don't go too fast at the start."

-Archie made no reply except to tighten the grip of his fists and fix himself more carefully at the line.
+Archie made no reply, except to tighten the grip of his fists, and fix himself more carefully at the line.

-'Are you ready?' cried the factor, while the spectators held their breath, and could hear their hearts beat like little drums.
-'Then-Go!' and amid the shouts of the men and soft murmurs from the women the two boys darted off shoulder to shoulder.
+"Are you ready?" cried the factor, while the spectators held their breath.
+"Then-go!" and amid the shouts of the men, and soft murmurs from the women, the two boys dashed off shoulder to shoulder.

-Now, had Archie been in his ordinary cool, canny state of mind, he would never have acted as he did.
-But, instead of that, he was so wrought up as to be quite out of his own control, and, as though his idea was to distance his opponent at the start, he darted down the slope at the very top of his speed, opening a wide gap between himself and Beddakoonnai, it was true, but causing his father to shake his head gravely and exclaim-
+Now had Archie been in his ordinary cool canny state of mind he would never have acted as he did.
+But instead of that he was so wrought up as to be quite out of his own control, and as though his idea was to distance his opponent at the start, he dashed down the slope at the very top of his speed, opening a wide gap between himself and Beddakoonnai, it was true, but causing his father to shake his head gravely, and exclaim:

-'Tut! tut!
-What's the lad about?
-He'll be blown before he reaches the blanket.'
+"Tut! tut! what's the lad about?
+He'll be blown before he reaches the blanket."

-While Stewart and MacGillivray looked into each other's faces with a smile that said, 'He's doing our work for us.
-He can't keep that up.'
+Stewart and McGillvray looked into each other's faces with a smile and said:

+"He's doing our work for us.
+He can't keep that up."

-Meantime, the Indian, going as easily and lightly as a bird, had reached the level ground, and put on a spurt which reduced by one half Archie's lead, and when the two came to breast the other slope the ascent seemed to matter little to him, while it was evident that Archie's speed was slackening.
-When they turned the stake, the white boy led by fully ten yards, and taking advantage of the down-hill, he let himself out for another burst that gave him ten yards more before the Indian followed his example.
+Meantime, the Indian, going as easily and lightly as a bird, had reached the level ground, and put on a spurt which reduced by one half Archie's lead, and when the two came to breast the other slope the ascent seemed to matter little to him, while it was evident that Archie's speed was slacking.
+When they turned the stake the white boy led by fully ten yards, and taking advantage of the down hill, he let himself out for another burst that gave him ten yards more before the Indian followed his example.